-Linoleum is biodegradable, eco-friendly, affordable and easy to maintain.
-It also comes in a wide variety of colours and textures, making it a favourite among cost-conscious homeowners.
+Linoleum is biodegradable, eco-friendly, affordable, and easy to maintain.
+It also comes in a wide variety of colors and textures, making it a favorite among cost-conscious homeowners.

 Linoleum should not be confused with vinyl flooring.
 Vinyl is made from chlorinated petrochemicals and other harmful components.
 Linoleum is made from 100% natural materials like linseed oil, cork dust, wood flour, rosin (a tree resin), limestone and other natural pigments.